 The Intercounty Fellowship has been organized by, and is responsible to, the member groups in San Francisco and Marin for the purpose of coordinating the services that individual groups cannot provide.

-The meeting was held on Wednesday, August 7, 2019, at St Andrew Presbyterian Church, 101 Donahue Street in Sausalito.
+The meeting was held on Wednesday, December 4, 2019, at the First Unitarian Universalist Church, 1187 Franklin Street in San Francisco.
 The meeting was started with a call to order and the Serenity Prayer.
 Baskets for dinner were passed.
-The July 2019 minutes and the August 2019 agenda were approved.
+The November 2019 minutes and the December 2019 agenda were approved.

 Intergroup Committee Reports

 The Point, John B. What is The Point?
 Hella Fubu Grapevine.
 The Point is online only but easy to print out (just 9 pages double sided).
 Meeting once a month on the second Saturday at 12:30 pm at Central Office.

 SF PI/CPC, Molly J. We are Public Information and Cooperation with the Professional Community.
 Most of our recent events are restarting relationships with schools.
 We are always looking for volunteers.
 Project Homeless Connect is our next event.
 The second Monday monthly is our speaker training and business meeting at Central Office.